-The Sony RX10 II is a great little camera that does a little bit of everything very well.
-With it’s fixed lens, there isn’t a whole lot you need to worry about in terms sensor cleaning and third party lens mounts, but there are a few items you should serious consider picking up to preserve the life of your camera and avoid unwanted wear and tear.
+The Sony RX10 II and RX10 III are great little camera that do a little bit of everything very well.
+With fixed lenses, there isn’t a whole lot you need to worry about in terms sensor cleaning and third-party lens mounts, but there are a few items you should serious consider picking up to preserve the life of your camera and avoid unwanted wear and tear.

 But first let’s go over some basic gear.

-There are a lot of battery options now available for Sony RX10 II.
+There are a lot of battery options now available for Sony RX10.
 You can get the Sony brand batteries that work fantastic but are often times a little more expensive.
-You can also get some third party batteries.
+You can also get some third-party batteries.

 Requirements for 4k Video